 set the theme).
 The new theme should take effect once you save the file.

-Make your prompt pretty with Starship
+Prettifying your terminal prompt with Starship

 Starship provides a customised command prompt experience that displays some handy information to give you context of what you’re doing.
 It supports all the popular shells on Linux, macOS, and Windows including Bash, Fish, Zsh, Powershell, and others, making it possible to get a consistent prompt even if you often switch between different shells.